erobwen/causality/README.md

 Activating sendEventsToObjects will also cause causality to try to send events directly to your observable objects.
 If your objects implement the following callbacks, causality will then try to call them.

- - onChange
+ - onChange (or you should just reactivley listen to changes, using repeat etc.)
- - onBuildCreate
+ - onEstablish
- - onBuildRemove
+ - onDispose

 onChange will receive a message, containing information about any change that happened to the object.

-The onBuildCreate and onBuildRemove events will be sent specifically when doing data structure rebuilding.
+The onEstablish and onDispose events will be sent specifically when doing data structure rebuilding.
 They correspond to the React concepts of componentDidMount and componentWillUnmount but for a generalized data structure re building framework.

 ## causality.forwardTo